AdhamMagdyA/hemex-curriculum/tracks/backend-development/3-ecommerce-full-project/README.md

 - now the admin can change the status of the order after the payment is done as needed

+- implemenet a webhook to store payment data info after completed (go through stripe webhooks)

+- use ngrok to test the webhook

 ## Lessons
 (To be defined)